epickrram/blog-images/drafts/2016_04/kernel_network_stack_rx.md

 The journey begins in the network driver code; this is vendor-specific and in the majority of cases open source.
 In this example, we're working with an Intel 10Gb card, which uses the ixgbe driver.
-You can find out the driver used by a network interface by using ethtool:
+You can find out the driver used by a network interface by using `ethtool`:

     ethtool -i <device-name>

-This will generate output that looks something like this:
+This will generate output that looks something like:

     driver: ixgbe
     version: 3.19.1-k